grafana/cloud_documentation_plugin_docs/tutorials/jsonapi/json_api_tutorial.md

 ![Json API Data source](./images/json_api_ds.png) <br />
 Select JSON API and it will navigate you to the plugin home page.
 Select "Installation" <br />
 ![Json API Data source](./images/installation.png) <br />
-On the installation screen, you will see your user on the account and you will be able to install the plugin (might need to word this better) <br />
+On the installation screen, you will see your user on the account and you will be able to install the plugin<br />

 ![Json API Data source](./images/install_json.png) <br />
 Once installed, you will see "manage instance" and "remove plugin" <br />